Head of the Laboratory of Experimental Ecology

 Research Associate, University of Oxford

-I am interested in ecology of interactions between insects and their parasites and in processes which structure complex natural networks of these interactions.
-I want to build a bridge between field community ecology and typical laboratory experiments with single interactions to allow deep mechanistic understanding of complex food webs.
+I am interested in ecology and evolution of interactions between insects and their parasites and in processes which govern dynamics of complex natural networks of these interactions.
+I'm building bridges between field community ecology, population genetics, and typical laboratory experiments with single interactions to allow deep mechanistic understanding of complex food webs.

 I have described caterpillar-parasitoid food webs from the rainforests of New Guinea, pioneered the use of molecular tools for parasitoid detection and identification in complex food webs and contributed to global analyses of insect specialisation and distribution of symbiotic bacteria.
 I've shown that symbiotic bacteria protect hosts against parasitoids and pathogens under natural field conditions.